opensearch-project/documentation-website/_replication-plugin/api.md

 Introduced 1.1
 {: .label .label-purple }

 Automatically starts replication on indices matching a specified pattern.
-Newly created indices on the remote cluster that match one of the specified patterns will be automatically configured as follower indices.
-You can also use this API to update existing auto-follow patterns.
+If a new index on the leader cluster matches the pattern, OpenSearch automatically creates a follower index and begins replication.
+You can also use this API to update existing replication rules.

-Run this command on the follower cluster.
+Send this request to the follower cluster.

 Make sure to note the names of all auto-follow patterns after you create them.
 The replication plugin currently does not include an API operation to retrieve a list of existing patterns.
 {: .tip }